 Notes.
-Author's elaboration compiling estimates from a number of published studies.
+The figure plots the ratio between instrumental variable and OLS estimates of the returns to schooling, compiled from a number of published studies.
 Pri/Sec/Ter: returns to a year of primary/secondary/tertiary education.
-Dashed line: average ratio across all estimates.
+Dashed line: average ratio observed across studies.